Darioc18/rock-paper-scissors/README.md

 ### End of game

 At the end of the game, the player is asked if they want to play again with a yes or no question.
-If they choose "yes," they are redirected to the game setup to choose the number of games for a new session.
-If they select "no," the game ends, and a thank you message is displayed.
+If they choose _yes_, they are redirected to the game setup to choose the number of games for a new session.
+If they select _no_, the game ends, and a thank you message is displayed.

 ### Future Implementations